ibm-cloud-docs/vmware-service/vmaas/tenant-ordering.md

     2. Select the geography, region, and data center to host the PVDC.
 4. Specify the settings for the cluster.
     1. Specify the cluster name.
+    2. Select the profile storage type.
-    2. Select the host profile.
+    3. Select the host profile.
-    3. Specify the host quantity (minimum 2).
+    4. Select the host quantity.
+      * For NFS only storage, select a minimum of 2.
+      * For vSAN™ storage, select a minimum of 6.
+    5. For vSAN, optionally select the **Enable vSAN deduplication and compression** checkbox to save storage space.
-    4. Specify the sizings for one or more IOPS/GB performance tiers for attached NFS storage.
+5. Select the sizings for one or more IOPS/GB performance tiers for attached NFS storage.
-5. On the **Summary** pane, review the instance settings and the estimated price.
+6. On the **Summary** pane, review the instance settings and the estimated price.
-6. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.
+7. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.

 ## Related links
 {: #tenant-ordering-links}